Architecture

 The Data Processor preprocessor fetches all the proofs related to the requested datalake and precomputes the result if it involves preprocessable tasks.
 It then generates a Cairo-compatible formatted input file.

-2) Run Data Processor Cairo Program Over Cairo vm with the Given Input File to Generate a PIE
+2) Run Data Processor Cairo Program Over Cairo VM to Generate a PIE

 File